burdettadam/AoS/docs/DEVELOPMENT.md

 - **React Router**: Page routing
 - **Tailwind CSS**: Utility-first styling

+#### Visual Ring / Legend Consistency

+Character team ring classes and script modifier ring decorations are centralized in `packages/client/src/constants/visual.ts`.
+When adding a new team type or modifier type, update this file.
+The lobby legend and character grid consume these constants directly to avoid color mismatches.
+Do not hard-code ring color classes elsewhere.

 ### Shared
 - **Types**: All game-related TypeScript interfaces
 - **Schemas**: Zod schemas for runtime validation